-66. Clothing Alterations and Tailoring.
+66. Clothing Alterations and Tailoring

-67. Teach DIYs.
+67. Teach DIYs

 Nothing beats teaching more novice learners about your passion, hobby, or craft as a business idea (that’s a common theme here).
 Explore dozens of DIY portals (such as DIY.org, DIY Network, Instructables and Mahalo) to get business ideas on how to earn a healthy side income just by showing others how to do the things you love.
 You can also sift through the countless ad-supported YouTube channels that teach just about anything from guitar strumming to 3D printing.

-69. Being a Task Rabbit.
+69. Being a Task Rabbit

 If you don’t mind doing other people’s chores, then TaskRabbit may be the right side business idea for you.
 Earn a little side money doing odd jobs like walking your neighbor’s dog or mowing Mr. Smith’s lawn.
 Running errands not your style?
 Tell that to the top taskers on the portal who reportedly earn as much as $7000 a month, making this a full-time business idea for some.

-70. Freelance Content Marketing.
+70. Freelance Content Marketing

 From personal experience as a freelance content marketer, I can vouch for the profitability in this industry.
 I grew my side hustle into a $160,000/yr business before quitting my day job to pursue this business idea full-time; all you need is the right skills and experience to back it up.
 With startups, established brands, and even notable influencers needing to build credibility and grow their brands, professionals who can serve up compelling content enjoy a huge demand for their services.
 And, since brands will always need high quality content to bring in new customers, your skills will always remain an asset to invest in—especially since the nature of creating a content marketing strategy is an ever-evolving one.
-Start by tapping into your existing network with this business idea and begin tracking down local small business owners who could benefit from your marketing tactics, do a bang up job, ask for referrals and grow from there to the point where you’re doing blogger outreach and spreading out to a wider market.
+Start by tapping into your existing network with this business idea and begin tracking down local small business owners who could benefit from your marketing tactics, do a bang up job, ask for referrals and grow from there to the point where you’re doing things like guest blogging and blogger outreach and spreading out to a wider market.

-71. Freelance Ebook Writing.
+71. Freelance eBook Writing

 If you’ve always wanted to publish your own book as a side business idea, there never been a better time than now.
 That’s because access to self-publishing tools and marketplaces has never been easier and more affordable.
-This eBook writer currently earns up to a couple of thousand bucks each month from six ebooks she published; while you can reportedly demand around $1000 per eBook project serving as a ghostwriter.
+One eBook writer I know currently earns up to a couple of thousand bucks each month from six ebooks she published; while you can reportedly demand around $1,000 per eBook project serving as a ghostwriter.
 My good friend, Caroline Beaton used freelance writing as her side business idea to eventually go from secretary to self-employed, while focusing on her own personal development and looking inward to discover what she’s truly passionate about.

-72. Investing Your Money.
+72. Investing Your Money

-73. Investing Others’ Money.
+73. Investing Others’ Money

 Incidentally, helping others grow their wealth is also a good way to grow your own financial worth as a side business idea.
 If you have stock market and finance credentials, then you can earn freelance commissions or consulting fees, advising clients on how to get the best returns for their investments as a lucrative side business idea if you can get results for those clients—otherwise this business idea can be the fast-track to alienating friends and family, so be careful.

-74. Accounting and Bookkeeping.
+74. Accounting and Bookkeeping

 Many small companies and startups now outsource jobs that aren’t part of their core business (such as HR, admin, and accounting), which makes this skill set a great opportunity for starting a side business idea that engages your number prowess.
 Because companies always need to track their cash flow, freelance accountants and bookkeepers can really benefit from the increasing demand for part-time help.

-75. Building a Niche Website.
+75. Building a Niche Website

-76. Car Washing and Detailing.
+76. Car Washing and Detailing

 A lot of car owners simply don’t have time to personally care for their vehicles, much less make them sparkle.
 With simple equipment such as car shampoo, polishing wax, tire black, sponges, a pail and a sturdy hose, you can start earning a decent side income by making cars look fresh in your free time after work and on weekends.
 Not bad for an easy business idea that’ll keep you outdoors and moving your body on the weekends.